carlshen/LibRtmp-Client-for-Android/README.md

 # Librtmp Client for Android
+Add live page to push video frame content to the bili page.
+Thanks for the original library.

 It is probably the smallest(~60KB) rtmp client for android.
 It calls librtmp functions over JNI interface.
 With all cpu architectures(arm, arm7, arm8, x86, x86-64, mips) its size is getting about 300KB